-3.3.2 Mandatory central section
+3.3.1 Mandatory central section

-Any vertical section taken parallel to the car centre plane through bodywork located more than 450mm forward of the front wheel centre line, less than 250mm from the car centre plane, and less than 125mm above the reference plane must only contain a single section, which:
+Any vertical section taken parallel to the car centre plane through bodywork located more than 450mm forward of the front wheel centre line, less than 250mm from the car centre plane, and less than 125mm above the reference plane must only contain a single section, which :

-- Conforms to the profile and incidence defined by the coordinates specified in Drawing 7 (with the exception of local changes of section where the bodywork defined in Article 3.3.3 attaches) with a manufacturing tolerance of +/-0.500mm. - Lower trailing edge point, as defined in Drawing 7, is 86.650mm above the reference plane with a manufacturing tolerance of +/-2.000mm. - Forward most point lies on a curve, when viewed from above, defined by: - (i) A diagonal line from a point 1200mm forward of the front wheel centre line and on the car centre plane to a point 1000mm in front of the front wheel centre line and 900mm from the car centre plane. - (ii) A 500mm radius tangent to this line and perpendicular to the car centre plane at the car centre plane with its centre less than 1200mm forward of the front wheel centre line.
+- Conforms to the profile and incidence defined by the coordinates specified in Drawing 7 (with the exception of local changes of section where the bodywork defined in Article 3.3.2 attaches) with a manufacturing tolerance of +/-0.500mm. - Lower trailing edge point, as defined in Drawing 7, is 86.650mm above the reference plane with a manufacturing tolerance of +/-2.000mm. - Has its forward most point lying on a curve, when viewed from above, defined by : - (i) A diagonal line from a point 1225mm forward of the front wheel centre line and on the car centre plane to a point 1025mm in front of the front wheel centre line and 1000mm from the car centre plane. - (ii) A 500mm radius tangent to this line and perpendicular to the car centre plane at the car centre plane with its centre less than 1225mm forward of the front wheel centre line.
 Once the 500mm radius is defined, the diagonal line is trimmed to the intersection point with the radius, retaining the outboard segment.